Sitka Mountain Rescue helps five hikers on Harbor Mountain

-Five hikers were assisted off Harbor Mountain by Sitka Mountain Rescue this weekend, when one member of their party became dehydrated.
+This weekend, Sitka Mountain Rescue assisted five hikers off Harbor Mountain when one party member became dehydrated.

+The five young hikers traversing from Gavan Hill to Harbor Mountain called the Sitka Fire Department about 6 p.m.
+Saturday.

-A press release from the Alaska State Troopers said the hiking party ran out of water and was not equipped to stay overnight.
+An Alaska State Troopers news release said the hiking party ran out of water and was not equipped to stay overnight.

+Sitka Mountain Rescue volunteer Ron Duvall described the operation as exactly the kind of scenario his group trains for.

-Sitka Mountain Rescue volunteers ascended Harbor Mountain Road on a four wheeler as far as they could go.
-They hiked the rest of the way, making contact with the party before 10 p.m.
-Saturday night.
+Sitka Mountain Rescue volunteers ascended Harbor Mountain Road on a four-wheeler as far as they could go.
+They hiked the rest of the way, making contact before 10 p.m.
+Saturday with the party.

+The four hikers able to walk were escorted off Harbor Mountain by some members of the rescue party.

-The next morning, they helped the hiker out of the woods on step at a time.
+The next morning, they helped the hiker out of the woods one step at a time.

+He also stressed the importance of replacing salts lost to sweat with snacks.

-All hikers and rescue personnel were out of the field by 9:30 a.m. on Sunday.
+All hikers and rescue personnel were out of the field by 9:30 a.m.
+Sunday.

 Organized in the 1960s, Sitka Mountain Rescue currently has 53 members and is working towards re-accreditation this spring.